jengalas/thegourmetmoose/_posts/2016-12-17-aunt-jennys-coconut-cream-pie.md

 6. Cool and add vanilla and ½ cup coconut.
 7. Pour filling into pre-baked pie shell.
 8. Make meringue:
-    a.
-In a large mixing bowl, beat whites until stiff but not dry.
+    - In a large mixing bowl, beat whites until stiff but not dry.
-    b.
-Add sugar gradually, 1 tablespoon at a time, beating constantly.
+    - Add sugar gradually, 1 tablespoon at a time, beating constantly.
 Add vanilla.
-    c.
-Pile lightly onto hot filling in baked pie shell and spread to edges so pie is completely sealed.
+    - Pile lightly onto hot filling in baked pie shell and spread to edges so pie is completely sealed.
 9. Top with meringue and and sprinkle remaining ½ cup coconut over top.
 10. Bake in preheated 325°F oven 15 minutes or until firm and delicately browned.
 11. Cool and store in refrigerator.